blokks/legacy-docs/src/content/advanced-options/auto-update.md

 parent          = "advanced-options"
 +++

-If `data-auto-update` is enabled, the schedule updates after the user returns to your page and every 5 minutes of inactivity.
-When signed in, [favorites]({{< relref "favorites.md" >}}) are updated as well.
-This makes sure that your schedule and favorites are always in sync, whether it’s shown on desktop, mobile or on a big screen.
+When `data-auto-update` is enabled, the schedule automatically updates after every 5 minutes of inactivity and everytime a visitor returns to your page.

+When your visitor is signed in, their [favorites]({{< relref "favorites.md" >}}) are updated as well.
+This makes sure that your schedule and favorites are always in sync, whether it’s shown on desktop or mobile.

 | Option | Values | Default value |
 |--------|--------|---------------|